 So, both these approaches, the IT and the Operations led initiatives, are leveraging commercial grade technology to solve industrial grade problems.
 So, who does guerrilla tech better?

 Not IT vs. OT

 The bottom line is that it is not about IT vs. OT.
 The LNS view is that every time you try and reduce the discussion to a “versus” discussion you end up strengthening the dysfunction that often exists in manufacturing between the operations focused staff and those that are the information technologists.
 While the technology itself is converging, the differing functional requirements of the roles, the differences in background and education of the practitioners and the very nature of real-time manufacturing as contrasted against the methodical records keeping the role of the compliance and financial functions dictates differences in how problems will be addressed.

 Smart organizations will recognize the differences and leverage each aspect to achieve maximum results.
 It should not be IT vs. OT, but instead IT and Operations working together.
 Find the problems, develop the most cost-effective solution, and make it part of the Digital Transformation journey.

-Tags: Industrial Transformation / Digital Transformation, Information Technology, Industrial Internet of Things (IIoT), Big Data, Mobile / Mobility, Predictive Maintenance (PM), Asset Performance Management (APM), Cloud
+Categories: Industrial Transformation / Digital Transformation, Information Technology, Industrial Internet of Things (IIoT), Big Data, Mobile / Mobility, Predictive Maintenance (PM), Asset Performance Management (APM), Cloud